LATTE: Learning Aligned Transactions and Textual Embeddings for Bank Clients: Conclusion

 \section{Conclusion}

-We presented a novel method for contrastive representation learning from event sequences that leverages synthetically generated textual descriptions as a complementary modality.
+We presented a novel method (Fig.~\ref{fig:pipeline}) for contrastive representation learning from event sequences that leverages synthetically generated textual descriptions as a complementary modality.
 By aligning structured transaction data with natural language summaries produced by a frozen instruction-tuned LLM, the proposed approach introduces textual priors into the embedding space without requiring labeled data or LLM fine-tuning.

-\methodname achieves state-of-the-art results across three key open-source banking tasks, with relative improvements of 6.1\% in gender prediction, 3.0\% in age group classification, and 2.0\% in churn prediction compared to the baseline.
-The proposed \methodname-S is resource-efficient (4.4M parameters, up to 200 samples/sec speed), which is essential for industrial applications where behavioral logs are abundant but supervision is limited.
+Our \methodname achieves state-of-the-art results across three key open-source banking tasks, with relative improvements of 6.1\% in gender prediction, around 1.0\% in age group classification, and 3.7\% in churn prediction compared to the baseline.
+The proposed \methodname-S is resource-efficient (a few million parameters, up to 200 samples/sec speed), which is essential for industrial applications where behavioral logs are abundant but supervision is limited.

-A particularly promising future direction is to explore richer forms of text-to-sequence alignment, where natural language summaries are more tightly coupled with the underlying event dynamics.
-This approach could yield embeddings that are not only effective for predictive tasks but also inherently interpretable, as they remain anchored in human-readable descriptions of user behavior.
+A particularly promising future direction is to explore richer forms of text-to-sequence alignment, where natural language summaries are coupled with the underlying event dynamics.
+This approach could yield to inherently interpretable embeddings.